Breaking the Lease Cycle: Converting Long-Term Renters into First-Time Buyers

 Understanding Why Renters Hesitate: Barriers to Homeownership

 To convert renters into buyers, first put yourself in their shoes.
-Long-term renters face a combination of financial hurdlesand psychological barriers that keep them renting.
+Long-term renters face a combination of financial hurdles and psychological barriers that keep them renting.
 Let’s unpack the biggest obstacles holding them back.

 Common Obstacles Preventing Renters from Buying a Home.
 A 2021 survey of aspiring first-time buyers highlighted how lacking a down payment, high home prices, and credit concerns top the list of hurdles preventing renters from purchasing.